-Pupils are taught to:
+In speaking and listening, pupils are taught to:

-- use discussion to examine their misconceptions
+- use discussion to speculate, hypothesise and explore ideas

-- understand and use the conventions for discussion and debate.
+- understand and use the conventions for discussion and debate

 - adopt, create and sustain a range of roles in drama

-- respond thoughtfully to drama performances.
+- use discussion to respond thoughtfully to each other's learning

 At Preston Manor Lower School we follow the Read Write Inc. scheme to teach phonics.